eurodrigomuniz/brazil-invoice-mock/README.md

 # Pre-requirements
 ## Clone repository
-Open command prompt in the folder desired to store the project and run the following command (make sure you have [Git](https://git-scm.com/) installed first):
+Open the command prompt in the folder where you want to store the project and run the following command (make sure you have [Git](https://git-scm.com/) installed first):
 ```
 git clone https://github.com/eurodrigomuniz/brazil-invoice-mock.git
 ```
 ---
 ## Install Node
-Install lastest Node.js LTS version: https://nodejs.org/en/
+Install latest Node.js LTS version: https://nodejs.org/en/

 ---
 ## Install the following Node.js libraries